-A Many-splendored Life
+A Many-Splendoured Life

 Edwin Nadason Thumboo was born in Singapore on 22 November 1933 to a Tamil schoolteacher and a Teochew-Peranakan homemaker.
 His grandfather came from Madras in the 1880s but moved to Johor, retiring eventually as Superintendent of the Public Works Department in Muar.

 His childhood was spent with his parents and siblings at their home in the foothills of Mandai.
 He began his education at Pasir Panjang Primary School where his father was a teacher.
-His idyllic childhood at Mandai came to a halt during the Japanese Occupation when his family moved to government quarters at No. 42, Monk’s Hill Terrace, in 1942.
+His idyllic childhood at Mandai came to a halt during the Japanese Occupation when his family moved to government quarters at 42 Monk’s Hill Terrace in 1942.
 To supplement his family’s income during the war, Thumboo and his siblings sold cakes, and reared ducks and goats.
 He also worked as a salesperson at the Yarl Store on North Bridge Road.

 After the Japanese Occupation, he attended Monk’s Hill Secondary School and Victoria School.
-It was at Victoria School that he discovered his love of literature through his English teacher, Shamus Frazer, and wrote his first poems.
+It was at Victoria School where he discovered his love of literature through his English teacher, Shamus Frazer, and wrote his first poems.

 In 1953, he entered the University of Malaya and majored in History and English Literature, with a minor in Philosophy.
-He published his first collection of verse Rib of Earth in 1956 and dedicated it to his “spiritual father”, Shamus Frazer.
+He published his first collection of verse, Rib of Earth, in 1956 and dedicated it to his “spiritual father”, Shamus Frazer.

-Thumboo’s undergraduate years are notorious for yet another event, his involvement with the organ of the University Socialist Club, Fajar.
-The journal’s anti-colonial editorial “Aggression in Asia” (published in its seventh issue in May 1954) caused its nine-member team, which included Thumboo, to be arrested by the British government.
+Thumboo’s undergraduate years are notorious for yet another event: his involvement with the organ of the University Socialist Club, Fajar.
+The journal’s anticolonial editorial “Aggression in Asia” (published in its seventh issue in May 1954) caused its nine-member team, which included Thumboo, to be arrested by the British government.

 After an interrogated member resigned, the remaining eight were charged for sedition in the first of such trials conducted in Singapore.
-The students were later acquitted as a result of their defence by British King’s Counsel D N Pritt and his junior counsel, the young Lee Kuan Yew.
+The students were later acquitted as a result of their defence by British King’s Counsel D.N.
+Pritt and his junior counsel, the young Lee Kuan Yew.

-This whole experience proved so traumatic for Thumboo’s father that he asked his son to turn away from politics.
+This entire experience proved so traumatic for Thumboo’s father that he asked his son to turn away from politics.
 After Thumboo’s graduation, he entered the civil service and worked in the Income Tax Department from 1957 to 1961 and the Central Provident Fund Board from 1961 to 1965.
 He then became an assistant secretary in the Singapore Telephone Board before joining the newly renamed University of Singapore as an assistant lecturer in the first months of Singapore’s independence.